DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Claim(s) 19 is rejected under 35 U.S.C.
-103 as being unpatentable over Erickson et al. (6368350) in view of Ferree (2005/0165484).
-Erickson et al. is explained supra.
-However, Erickson et al. did not disclose the articulating component comprises one or more apertures configured to facilitate visualization through the articulating component in a medial-lateral direction.
+Claim(s) 18,19 are rejected under 35 U.S.C.
+103 as being unpatentable over Erickson et al. (6368350) in view of Sutton et al. (2005/0234555) as applied to claims 9,11 above, and further in view of Ferree (2005/0165484).
+Erickson et al. in view of Sutton et al. is explained supra.
+However, Erickson et al. as modified by Sutton did not disclose articulating component comprises one or more apertures configured to facilitate visualization through the articulating component in a medial-lateral direction.
 Ferree teaches an articulating implant in which articulating component comprises one or more apertures 1280 configured to facilitate visualization through the articulating component, see paragraph 85.
-Please note the recited “visualization…in a medial-lateral direction” is an intended use in how one could orient the implant for the visualization to be permitted, thus with the placement of holes throughout the component as seen by Ferree, one is fully capable of using the implant of Erickson as modified by Ferree to permit such a function.
-One of ordinary skill in the art would have been motivated to incorporate such reference holes per Ferree’s teaching with the articulating component of Erickson to assure the joint is oriented appropriately for the proper placement of the apparatus.
+Please note the recitations of "visualization ….when the plurality of baseplate locking features are in a locked position” or "visualization ….in a medial-lateral direction" are intended use in how one could orient the implant for the visualization to be permitted, thus with the placement of holes throughout the component as seen by Ferree, one is fully capable of using the implant of Erickson in view of Sutton as modified by Ferree to permit such a function.
+One of ordinary skill in the art would have been motivated to incorporate such reference holes per Ferree's teaching with the articulating component of Erickson to assure the joint is oriented appropriately for the proper placement of the apparatus.

 Claim(s) 20 is rejected under 35 U.S.C.
-103 as being unpatentable over Erickson et al. (6368350) in view of Librot et al. (2010/0121389).
-Erickson et al. is explained supra.
-However, Erickson et al. did not disclose a size trial comprising a plurality of apertures configured to receive a cutting instrument.
+103 as being unpatentable over Erickson et al. (6368350) in view of Sutton et al. (2005/0234555) as applied to claim 9 above, and further in view of Librot et al. (2010/0121389).
+Erickson et al. in view of Sutton et al. is explained supra.
+However, Erickson et al. as modified by Sutton did not disclose a size trial comprising a plurality of apertures configured to receive a cutting instrument.
 Librot et al. teach (Fig. 4) a size trial 10 with a plurality of apertures 18,20 configured to receive an instrument.
-It would have been obvious to one of ordinary skill in the art to utilize a size trial with a plurality of apertures configured to receive a drill or boring instrument that cuts into bone as taught by Librot et al. for preparing the bone sites for the implant of Erickson in order to secure the plate element to bone with a fastener by forming a hole to receive it where appropriate.
+It would have been obvious to one of ordinary skill in the art to utilize a size trial with a plurality of apertures configured to receive a drill or boring instrument that cuts into bone as taught by Librot et al. for preparing the bone sites for the implant of Erickson as modified with Sutton in order to secure the plate element to bone with a fastener by forming a hole to receive it where appropriate.

 Allowable Subject Matter

-Claims 12-17 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+Claims 12-17 would be allowable if rewritten to overcome the rejection(s) under 35 U.S.C.
+112(b) or 35 U.S.C.
+112 (pre-AIA ), 2nd paragraph, set forth in this Office action and to include all of the limitations of the base claim and any intervening claims.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to BRIAN E PELLEGRINO whose telephone number is (571)272-4756.
 The examiner can normally be reached 8:30am-5:00pm M-F.